dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

         in the UL PDUs are aligned with the QoS Rules provided to the UE or implicitly derived by the UE e.g. when using reflective QoS)
-- Transport level packet marking in the uplink and downlink, e.g. based on 5QI and ARP of the associated QoS flow
+- Transport level packet marking in the uplink and downlink, e.g. based on 5QI and ARP of the associated QoS flow.
-- Packet Filter Set is used in the QoS rules or SDF template to identify a QoS flow.
-The Packet Filter Set may contain packet filters for the DL direction, the UL direction or packet filters that are applicable to both directions.
 - Downlink packet buffering and downlink data notification triggering: This includes the support and handling of the ARP priority of QoS Flows over the N4 interface, to support priority mechanism: